Asher-XunZhang/Catan-Board-Game/README.md

 How to play:
 At the start of the game, all players place two settlements to start.
 Players place settlements on the corners of hexes.
-Players will receive resources based the number on the hexes surrounding the settlement.
-Players can then trade these resources through the trade menu or build new settlements.
+Players will receive resources based the number on the hexes surrounding the settlement, regardless of who rolled the dice.
+Players can then trade these
+resources through the trade menu or build new settlements.
 Players can also upgrade settlements to cities, which provide 2 resources instead 1 every time their hexes are rolled.
 Players get 1 victory point for every settlement and 2 for every city.
 The first player to 10 victory points wins.